Lab 4: Vectors and Matrices#

 (3)#\[ \hat{\vec{a}} = \frac{\vec{a}}{\|\vec{a}\|}. \]

-Normalizing a vector is an operation that is used a lot in graphics programming, so it would be useful to have a method that does this.
+Normalizing a vector is an operation that is used a lot in graphics programming, so it would be useful to have a function that does this.

 Task

-Add the following method definition to the vector class.
+Add the following function to the maths.js file

 function normalize(v) {